ncharanaraj/teamPage/README.md

-# 404 NOT FOUND PAGE
+# teamPage

-This 404 Not Found was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+teamPage created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The challenge was to build an application to complete the given user stories.

 ## Overview